 The Ministry of Manpower (MOM) carefully reviews Employment Pass (EP) applications for the applicant’s qualifications, educational background, skills, relevant experience and salary.

-EPs are for managers, executives and specialists who earn at least $3300 a month and have sound qualifications.
+EPs are for managers, executives and specialists who earn at least S$3,600 a month and have sound qualifications (effective 1 January 2017).

 To gauge market rates of different levels of professionals, candidates may refer to the former categories of EPs below.

 |Pass Type||Minimum Monthly Salary||Dependent Privileges|

 *Unmarried children aged below 21 years, including legally adopted ones.